torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 Space requirements
 ~~~~~~~~~~~~~~~~~~

-  *Ensure to have enough free space for building Linux.*
+  *Ensure to have enough free space for building GNU/Linux.*
   [:ref:`... <diskspace_bissbs>`]

 The numbers mentioned are rough estimates with a big extra charge to be on the